shazow/go-multierror/README.md

 # go-multierror

+**Status**: Request For Comments phase.
+Please open issues for discussion.

 There are [many multierror packages](https://godoc.org/?q=multierror) out there.

 This go-multierror is compact yet has a very usable and versatile interface.